ascend4/ascend4/A4SQP.md

     Current line-search status:

-    - The merit function is `objective + rho * scaled-row-violation` when an objective exists, and just scaled-row-violation for feasibility-only systems.
+    - The merit function is `objective + rho * scaled-row-violation` when an objective exists, and `rho * scaled-row-violation` for feasibility-only systems.
     - Trial steps are unpacked from scaled QP step variables back to physical ASCEND variable values using variable scales.